walkeralicia/Anorexia_CNV_GWAS/README.md

  # Pipeline

-Folders **/01_Samples** and **/02_CNVs** describe AN phenotype extraction and CNV-level quality-control specific to acquired UKB input data.
+Folders **/01_Samples** and **/02_CNVs** describe Anorexia Nervosa (AN) phenotype extraction and CNV-level quality-control specific to acquired UKB input data.

-All downstream folders describe a general CNV-burden pipeline that can be applied on any CNV data that is in PLINK cfile format (i.e., .cnv, .fam, .map) and on any set of covariates (e.g., PCs, Sex, Age, Array type, etc.).
+All downstream folders describe a general CNV-burden pipeline that can be applied on any CNV data that is in PLINK cfile format (i.e., .cnv, .fam, .map).
+Moreover, any set of covariates (e.g., PCs, Sex, Age, Array type, etc.) and trait (binary or continuous) of interest can be used.

  Folders with scripts: